The Napa Wine Project

 —

-Crocker & Starr is involved in several charity organizations including the Napa Valley Auction where in 2008 their donated barrel was the eighth highest grossing wine of the event.
+Crocker & Starr is involved in several charity organizations including previously the Napa Valley Auction where in 2008 their donated barrel was the eighth highest grossing wine of the event.
 While the majority of their wines are sold direct to club members, one can sometimes find their wines locally at ACME Fine Wine Shop in St. Helena.

 For more information, to request an appointment for a tasting, or to become a Casali (meaning farmhouse in Italian) member, visit: www.crockerstarr.com